 In the Lifetime of the Buddha

 The false ascetic was an earlier birth of one of the Buddha’s disciples who had been exposed as a cheater.
-The Buddha told this story so the other disciples knew that this disciple had also been a rogue in the past.
+The Buddha told this story so the other disciples knew that the cheating disciple had also been a rogue in the past.